dcoli/goldclicker/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.0.4.

+## Fonts

+The font for the country codes might be Nimbus Sans Round Heavy, which is $19.95 on myfonts.com.
+However, probably one of the Helvetica-type fonts would suffice.
+For this I went with Google's free Roboto in three weights.

+## Code Structure

+The root component for Goldclicker is `goldclick.component.ts`, with the corresponding template by the same name but with an `html` extension.
+Each country listing is found in the `listing.component.html` template file.

+Normally Angular apps use their own custom element names.
+However, in this case the widget is a pure table, so I opted to couch the data in a traditional html table but with custom attributes for the Angular templates.
+This is semantically correct, and the benefits of this better confirm to WCAG 2.0, as well as have an impact on SEO.

+### Sorting

+I implemented the sorting algorithms listed in the problem description by first checking the column attribute (number of gold, or number total, etc.) and then comparing their weighted scores.
+To do this I hashed together a number where each type of medal was added to a power of 10, at the intervals one, one thousand, and one million.
+Added together this allows one to simply compare a large number that has the different medal wins baked in.
+This means that if, when sorting total medals, the total is a tie, and the number of golds is also a tie, then it goes to silver, and then to bronze.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.